 The RCPsych’s annual Neuroscience Spring Conference is fast approaching.
 An essential update to your neuroscience knowledge!
 Outstanding speakers will present clinically-relevant research on a range of topics: Mood disorders in childbirth; Lifespan approach to ADHD; Autism: Basic mechanisms and treatment targets; Clinical management of OCD; Parkinson’s Disease: Neuropsychiatric aspects; Biomarkers for Alzheimer’s progression.
 Network with researchers and clinical academics to discuss advances in our understanding of the brain and psychiatric illness.

 Working in healthcare we all notice things that can be done better, but it is often difficult to know how to actually bring about change.
 Quality improvement (QI) can help, using systematic methodologies to tackle problems.

-The College's QI committee, chaired by Dr Amar Shah, is pleased to announced that the introductory QI module on CPD Online is now freely available to everyone to complete - you just have to register for an account.
+The College's QI committee, chaired by Dr Amar Shah, is pleased to announced that the introductory QI module on CPD eLearning is now freely available to everyone to complete - you just have to register for an account.
 The module provides an overview of QI and will help you consider how it is relevant and applicable in your own practice.

 So far in 2020, the College has published the following Reports and Position Statements:

 CR225: Technology Use and the mental health of Children and Young People